-1. Success booster: Reach your bank customers with personal context
+1. Success booster: Reach users with personal context

-3. Success booster: Create email campaigns in several stages
+3. Success booster: Creating e-mail campaigns in several stages

-4. Success Booster: Consider the email marketing goal of your bank
+4. Success Booster: Be aware of your campaign goal

 5. Success booster: Perform A / B split tests

 Trust is good, control is better.
 In order to be able to improve e-mail campaigns if necessary, banks have to take a critical look at their marketing performance.
 A / B split tests are a perfect solution to do so.
-Those kinds of tests enable banks to analyze, for example, which subject line leads to higher opening rates.
+Those kind of test enable banks to analyse, for example, which subject line leads to higher opening rates.